Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Uniform Algorithms for Temporal Constraints

 \item The domain of $\rel X/F$ is $X$.
 For every relation symbol $R$ of arity $m$, and every $(x_1,\dots,x_m)\in R^{\rel X}$, let $(x_1,\dots,x_m)\in\tilde R^{\rel X/{F}}$, where $\tilde R$ is the symbol corresponding to the relation defined by $R(x_1,\dots,x_m)\land\bigwedge_{z,z'\in F}z=z'$ in $\rel B$. \end{itemize} \end{definition}

-We say that a $k$-strategy $H$ from $\rel X$ to a temporal structure is \emph{bounded} if every $H_x$ admits a minimal element; $\rel X$ is \emph{boundedly} $k$-consistent if it has a non-trivial bounded $k$-strategy.
-Similarly, we say that $\rel X$ is \emph{boundedly} (singleton) arc consistent if the potato system witnessing the (singleton) arc consistency consists of sets with a minimal element.
+We say that a $k$-strategy $H$ from $\rel X$ to a temporal structure is \emph{well-ordered} if every non-empty subset of $H_x$ admits a minimal element; $\rel X$ is \emph{well-ordered} $k$-consistent if it has a non-trivial well-ordered $k$-strategy.
+Similarly, we say that $\rel X$ is \emph{well-ordered} (singleton) arc consistent if the potato system witnessing the (singleton) arc consistency consists of sets whose non-empty subsets have a minimal element.